South Florida Car Accident Lawyer Explains 10 Steps of Complete Timeline of a Car Accident Injury Claim From Start to Finish

 - Looking at insurance policies

 This will help the lawyer determine if you have proof of negligence, fault, and causation.
-The more supportive evidence they collect, the stronger your case will be.
+The more supportive evidence they collect, the stronger your car accident case will be.

-In relation to policy obligations, the responsible insurance company may want to settle if they feel that they are considerably exposed.
+Concerning policy obligations, the responsible insurance company may want to settle if they feel that they are considerably exposed.
 This usually happens before discovery or negotiations have been conducted.
 This tactic is prevalent with insurance companies as at this stage the full extent of your injuries has not been medically documented.
-Your lawyer should advise you not to agree to anything before a thorough consultation.
+Your lawyer should advise you not to agree to anything before a thorough consultation and investigation into your claim so you have an idea of what you might be legally entitled to in terms of compensation and damages.

-The basis of your case lies in the existence of supportive evidence that speaks to negligence, fault, and causation.
+The basis of your injury case after a car accident lies in the existence of supportive evidence that speaks to negligence, fault, and causation of the crash.
 Eyewitnesses or CCTV cameras in the area of the accident scene are valuable forms of evidence.
+The other driver is also a witness.

-The other equally important part of your case is your medical report.
+The other equally important part of your car accident case is your medical report.
 Documentation of injuries is an important part of litigation, and your lawyers know this.
-So you should not be surprised if they recommend that you see a highly specialized doctor, occupational therapist, forensic expert, or other rehabilitation professional.
-These doctors will be sure to not only diagnose and treat you, but will also document your injuries.
+So don't be surprised if they recommend that you see a highly specialized doctor, occupational therapist, forensic expert, or other rehabilitation professional.
+These doctors will be sure to not only diagnose and treat you but will also document your injuries which will serve as proof that your injuries were actually caused by the car accident.

 The responsible insurance company may request that you attend medical appointments with their own doctors.
 This is to verify the credibility and validity of your injuries.
 Although a tedious affair, it is a necessary legal process.
 Your lawyer may choose to be present for these appointments and will have advised you on what to expect.
 Good communication with your lawyer regarding these appointments cannot be overstated.

-A lawyer may conduct oral depositions in order to support your claim.
+A lawyer may conduct oral depositions to support your claim.
+Depositions are more or less like interviews for the car accident lawyer to ask questions to learn more about the accident, you, your injuries, how your injuries impact your life, and more.
 These are done with the help of family members, employers, colleagues, and accident witnesses.

-A discovery meeting is usually a one-day event but can go as long as two to three days, depending on circumstances.
-The purpose of discovery is to provide the parties involved an opportunity to gather and assess the strength of the opposition.
-Cross-examination and special requests can be made by the opposition, but your lawyer can accept or deny these requests.
+A discovery meeting is usually a one-day event but can go as long as two or three days, depending on circumstances.
+The purpose of discovery is to provide the parties involved in the accident - you and any other drivers or passengers in other cars - an opportunity to gather and assess the strength of the opposition.
+Cross-examination and special requests can be made by the opposition (the other driver involved in the car accident case), but your lawyer can accept or deny these requests.

-This process is often presided over by a retired judge or a qualified neutral party.
-For a car accident injury claim, mediation can happen at any point during the court process.
+The process of mediation is often presided over by a retired judge or a qualified neutral party.
+For a Florida car accident injury claim, mediation can happen at any point during the court process.
 It is not uncommon for the mediation to take place one to two years after the accident, usually to ensure that the client’s injuries have reached a plateau.
 Most claims are settled at this point.
-If mediation is unsuccessful, the claim will proceed to pre-trial conference.
+If mediation is unsuccessful, the claim will proceed to a pre-trial conference.

-This is usually in a boardroom with the judge, the lawyers, and in some cases the insurance parties.
-Typically only the judge and the lawyers have a say in this meeting.
+A pre-trial conference after a car accident is usually in a boardroom with the judge, the lawyers, and in some cases the insurance companies.
+Typically only the judge and the lawyers discuss during this meeting.

-If the parties fail to reach an agreeable settlement in alternative dispute resolution or other negotiations, your lawyer will present your case to the courts with thoroughly documented evidence.
-Here your lawyer will seek to establish credibility and prove negligence.
-An experienced lawyer will do well in these endeavors.
+If the parties fail to reach an agreeable damages settlement for your car accident injuries (in alternative dispute resolution or other negotiations), your injury lawyer will present your case to the courts with thoroughly documented evidence.
+Here, in a trial, your lawyer will seek to establish the credibility of your injury claim stemming from the car accident and prove the negligence of the other driver or drivers involved.
+An experienced injury lawyer will do well in these endeavors.

-If the court rules in your favor, you are likely to receive a financial compensation award which is non-taxable and will be paid to you, less your attorney’s fees, in about 30 days.
+If the court rules in your favor, you are likely to receive financial compensation for your car accident injuries.
+The award is non-taxable and will be paid to you, after your attorney's fees are subtracted, in about 30 days.